JietengChen/Microeconometrics-Term-Paper/README.md

 # Microeconometrics-Final-Paper
-The repository is for the supporting materials for final paper, by Zonglin Li and Jieteng Chen.
+The repository is for the supporting materials for final paper, by *Jieteng Chen* and Zonglin Li.

 1 The Questionnaire provided by the CGSS official & The original CGSS data